 (clickable or paper prototypes)

 Validate the design and iteratively test features and improvements

-Receive feedback about the product or brand in general, looping back to Discover if new insights emerge
+Receive general feedback about the product or brand, looping back to Discover if new insights emerge.

 Social media monitoring